lzeltser/ParseTreeVisualizer-Python/README.md

 tested on this version and a Windows 10 machine.

 ## Known bugs
-* Highlighted line is not removed on reset from the grammar on table driven algorithms

 ## Future plans
 This project is a work in progress.
 The following are features I